aayushverma19/code-review/Ansible/POC.md

 | `pgdg_key_url` | Postgres key URL |
 | `postgresql_package_name` | Package to be downladed from Postgres repository |

-> [!NOTE]
-> To customize the SonarQube installation based on your specific requirements, you can override these default values in main.yaml file in the vars directory of the role.

 3. `sonarqube_debian.yaml`: This file is included in the sonarqube/tasks/main.yml file